 The importance of ongoing surveys

-Professional Wi-Fi surveys provide valuable insight into how a network is performing in real-world conditions.
+Regular Wi-Fi surveys provide valuable insight into how your wireless infrastructure is performing in real-world conditions.

 A survey can identify: